th-in-gs/YACYAML/ReadMe.md

 ## How to use YACYAML in your iOS or Mac project

-YACYAML is designed to be built as an static library and used directly by Xcode, as a subproject to an your project.  (like [this](http://www.blog.montgomerie.net/easy-xcode-static-library-subprojects-and-submodules)).
+YACYAML is designed to be built as an static library and used directly by Xcode, as a subproject to your project.  (like [this](http://www.blog.montgomerie.net/easy-xcode-static-library-subprojects-and-submodules)).
+It should work correctly on any OS that supports Automatic Reference Counting (your project doesn't need to use ARC itself though - non-ARC code interoperates perfectly well with libraries that use it).

-The short version of how to set up your iOS or Mac project to build and use YACYAML:
+How to set up your iOS or Mac project to build and use YACYAML:
 - Copy the YACYAML directory into, or (better) clone a YACYAML repository as a Git submodule in, your app project's directory hierarchy somewhere.
 - In your app's Xcode project, drag the YACYAML.project into the navigator tree on the left.
 - In your app's Xcode target settings, in the _Build Phases_ section: